EuroTeQ Collider winter semester 22/23

 Introduction

-Increased pace in thedevelopment of cities and countries over the last decades, comes with the increased amount of consumption of resources.
-While consuming these resources, we usually neglect the fact that we are usingfar more than our earth can sustainably supply.
-According to PACE (Platform of Accelerating the Circular Economy), only 8.6% of our consumption is cycled back out of 100 billion tons of raw material annually.
-Poorly managed waste when contaminates with lands and oceans posesa danger to the environment and to human health, as well.
-Recent findings show that, humans in average may ingest up to 5 grams of microplastics weekly, which weighs equal to an average credit card that can be found in everyone’swallet.
+The rapid pace of development in cities and countries over the last few decades has been accompanied by an increased consumption of resources.
+While consuming these resources, we often overlook the fact that we are using far more than our Earth can sustainably supply.
+According to the PACE (Platform for Accelerating the Circular Economy), only 8.6% of our consumption is cycled back from the 100 billion tons of raw materials annually.
+Poorly managed waste that contaminates land and oceans poses a significant threat to both the environment and human health.
+Recent findings indicate that humans, on average, may ingest up to 5 grams of microplastics per week, which weighs approximately the same as an average credit card found in everyone’s wallet.

-With the technological developments in the last century, semiconductors have been an essential part of the information revolution, which reshaped our society.
+With the technological advancements of the last century, semiconductors have become an essential part of the information revolution, which has reshaped our society.
 Modern society would not exist without this vital resource.
-Moreover, semiconductors are fundamental to many sustainability solutions such as automation, smart infrastructure, electrification, virtualization, and mobility.
+Moreover, semiconductors are fundamental to many sustainability solutions, including automation, innovative infrastructure, electrification, virtualization, and mobility.

 Problem Definition

-Solid waste management also known as municipal waste is a crucial part of planning sustainable and inclusive cities for communities.
-Contribution of waste management to total global greenhouse emissions is around 5 percent, whichmay be resulting from insufficient waste collection, inadequate waste dumping and/orburning strategies.
+Solid waste management, also known as municipal waste management, is a crucial component of planning sustainable and inclusive cities for communities.
+The contribution of waste management to total global greenhouse gas emissions is approximately 5 percent, which may be attributed to insufficient waste collection, inadequate waste disposal, and/or inefficient waste burning strategies.
 Moreover, waste management can be the single highest budget item for many local administrations.
-Municipalities in low-income countries are spending about 20 percent of their budgets on waste management, on average — yet over 90 percent of waste in low-incomecountries is still openly dumped or burned.
-Waste collection is a fundamentally important step in overall waste management.
+Municipalities in low-income countries are spending approximately 20 percent of their budgets on waste management, on average; yet, over 90 percent of waste in these countries is still openly dumped or burned.
+Waste collection is a crucial and fundamental step in overall waste management.
 Collection strategies may vary depending on the geography, population, income levels, and many other factors.
-The main goal of a waste collection strategy is to collect in a timely and economical manner, in order to ease the subsequent waste sorting and/or treatment stage with the aim to maximize re-use and recycling for enabling circular economy.
+The primary objective of a waste collection strategy is to collect waste in a timely and economical manner, thereby facilitating the subsequent waste sorting and/or treatment stages, to maximize reuse and recycling to support the circular economy.

 What is the Waste Challenge?

-• What is the status on municipal waste collection? (e.g. current status + market research)
+- What is the status of municipal waste collection? (e.g. current status + market research)

-• How can the municipal waste collection be established, enabled, strengthenwith technologies using semiconductors? (e.g. robotics, sensors, AI, IoT, Deep Learning, Quantum computing, Big data)
+- How can the municipal waste collection be established, enabled, and strengthened with technologies using semiconductors? (e.g. robotics, sensors, AI, IoT, Deep Learning, Quantum computing, Big data)

 Who is behind this challenge?

-Infineon Technologies AG is a world leader in semiconductor solutions that make life easier, safer and greener.
+Infineon Technologies AG is a world leader in semiconductor solutions that make life easier, safer, and greener.
 Microelectronics from Infineon are the key to a better future.
-With around 50,280 employees worldwide, Infineon is the link between the real and the digital world.
+With approximately 50,280 employees worldwide, Infineon is the bridge between the real and digital worlds.
 In the fiscal year 2021, Infineon reported revenue of more than €11 billion.
-Municipalities: The collection and recovery of household waste at the municipal level are mostly governed by municipal ordinances.
+Municipalities: The collection and recovery of household waste at the municipal level are governed mainly by municipal ordinances.

 Desired Impact

-• Energy and Mobility: Ensuring access to energy, the ability to get around.
+- Energy and Mobility: Ensuring access to energy and the ability to get around.

-• GOAL 3: GOOD HEALTH AND WELL-BEING: Ensuring healthy lives and promoting the well-being for all at all ages is essential to sustainable development.
+- GOAL 3: GOOD HEALTH AND WELL-BEING: Ensuring healthy lives and promoting the well-being of all at all ages is essential to sustainable development.

-• GOAL 7: AFFORDABLE AND CLEAN ENERGY: Ensuring access to affordable, reliable, sustainable and modern energy for allin order to accomplish continuous development
+- GOAL 7: AFFORDABLE AND CLEAN ENERGY: Ensuring access to affordable, reliable, sustainable, and modern energy for all to accomplish continuous development

-• GOAL 15: LIFE ON LAND: Protecting, restoring and promoting sustainable use of terrestrial ecosystems, management sustainablyofforests, combat desertification, and haltingand reverse land degradation and halting biodiversity loss
+- GOAL 15: LIFE ON LAND: Protecting, restoring, and promoting sustainable use of terrestrial ecosystems, managing sustainably forests, combating desertification, and halting and reversing land degradation and halting biodiversity loss

 Skills needed/recommended

-Aninterdisciplinary team approach is encouraged.
-People from different backgrounds of academic education are expected to contribute to the common goal.
+An interdisciplinary team approach is encouraged.
+People from diverse academic backgrounds are expected to contribute to the common goal.

 Relevant Considerations for the challenge/theme

-In this challenge, technologies mainly refer to semiconductor-embedded electronics such as robotics, AI, IoT, deep learning, quantum computing, big data, and sensors.
-While providing solution proposal, business impact assessment should also be considered besides technological and innovative aspects.
+In this challenge, technologies primarily refer to semiconductor-embedded electronics, including robotics, AI, IoT, deep learning, quantum computing, big data, and sensors.
+When proposing a solution, a business impact assessment should also be considered, in addition to technological and innovative aspects.

 Relevant links